 Direct routes on main highways are rarely the most picturesque journeys but are the fastest way to reach a hotel or airport.
 When you RV, you can choose the more laid-back alternate routes that are more scenic and offer those quirky local attractions that make the trip more memorable.

 Even when you reach your RV destination, you can quickly alter plans if you don’t like the location, your camping neighbors, or camp management.
-It’s much costlier to change hotels last minute.
+It’s much costlier to change hotels at the last minute.

 It’s also much easier to book an extra day or two at a local campground if you want to stick around versus paying top dollar to extend a hotel stay if rooms are available.